joerglandskron/getdata-031_PA/CodeBook.md

 table at the end of this codebook.
 In this table all the origin variable names and the variables are taken for further processing are listed.
-Additionally it is mentioned, which operations are performed on them and how they are named in the result data set called **resultDat.csv**.
+Additionally it is mentioned, which operations are performed on them and how they are named in the result data set called **resultDat.txt**.

 ### 3) Create descriptive variable names